-The Aventon Pace 350 and Pace 500 are phenomenal comfort cruiser ebikes that offer sleek styling and a fun, peppy ride without breaking the bank.
+The Aventon Pace 500 is a phenomenal comfort cruiser ebikes that offer sleek styling and a fun, peppy ride without breaking the bank.
 From cruising around the neighborhood to exploring new paved bike trails, the Pace is your perfect companion to help you go the extra mile with a smile on your face.

 Both Pace models offer great performance, but if hills are common place in your area, considering upgrading to the Aventon Pace 500.

 How do ebikes work?

 If you have never ridden an ebike before, it is certainly different from riding a traditional bike.
 Before making a purchase, it’s important to first understand the different types of motors and sensors available on ebikes.

 Much of the “feel” of any ebike is dependent on these two components.
 If you don’t understand how these motors and sensor work, you run the risk of purchasing an ebike that doesn’t match up to your expectations.

 There are two main types of sensors on ebikes – cadence and torque.
 Cadence sensors sense the presence of pedaling, while a torque sensor senses how much pressure (or torque) you are applying to the pedals.
 All ebikes have cadence sensors, but only some bikes have torque sensors.

 Cadence sensors work as a type of on/off switch.
 When the sensor senses that the pedals are moving, it turns the motor on.
 When the pedals stop moving, it turns it off.